-Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
+Provide a list of all current and pending support (both Federal and non-Federal) Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees for ongoing projects and pending applications.
+Include a listing for the national laboratory collaborator(s) as well.
+For each organization providing support, show the total award amount for the entire award period (including indirect costs) and the number of person-months per year to be devoted to the project by the senior/key person.

-List all sponsored activities or awards requiring a measurable commitment of effort, whether paid or unpaid.

-For every activity, list the following items:

-- The sponsor of the activity or the source of funding - The award or other identifying number - The title of the award or activity - The total cost or value of the award or activity, including direct and indirect costs.
-For pending proposals, provide the total amount of requested funding. - The person-months of effort per year being dedicated to the award or activity

 Provide the Current and Pending Support as an appendix to your project narrative.
 Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review.